 As the population of American seniors continues to grow, so too will the demand for senior living options that anticipate public health threats and proactively address risk factors.
 It will be up to CCRCs to innovate and adapt in order to continue protecting the physical and emotional well-being of older Americans committed to maintaining active and engaged lifestyles.

 The COVID-19 pandemic has made clear that meeting this challenge is more than a professional responsibility.
 It is a moral obligation.

-R. Alan Butler is the chief executive officer of Erickson Living, a national leader in developing and managing continuing care retirement communities.
-Erickson Living-managed communities are home to 27,000 residents in 11 states.
+R. Alan Butler is the chief executive officer of Erickson Senior Living, a national leader in developing and managing continuing care retirement communities.
+Erickson Senior Living-managed communities are home to 27,000 residents in 11 states.